aws-amplify/docs/docs/lib/restapi/fragments/native_common/authz/common.md

 }
 ```

-This will automatically add the Authorization header with access token to your requests to this API.
-To see more details on how to configure the API Gateway with the custom authorization, see [this](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html)
+With this configuration, your access token will automatically be included in outbound requests to your API, as an `Authorization` header.
+For more details on how to configure the API Gateway with the custom authorization, see [this](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html)

 ## Custom Interceptor